-- You’re supposed to transfer your class notes to note cards, but your favorite show is on TV early tonight, so you put off the note cards, since it’s not going to take that long to rewrite them anyway.
+- You’re supposed to transfer your class notes to note cards, but your favorite show is on TV early tonight, so you put off the note cards since it’s not going to take that long to rewrite them anyway.

-- You know you’re supposed to clean up all of your Chemistry lab experiment, but the last bell of the day rings, and you go catch up with your friends, having cleaned only three test tubes.
+- You know you’re supposed to clean up all of your Chemistry lab experiments, but the last bell of the day rings, and you go catch up with your friends, having cleaned only three test tubes.

 - You know the reason you failed the last Geography quiz is because you didn’t study, but you just don’t want to get ready for tomorrow’s test, so you make a note in your planner to ask the teacher for extra credit.